celades5/React-projects/README.md

 # React-projects
-Personal projects using Vistual Studio Code and React
+Personal projects using Vistual Studio Code and React.
+Inside each folder there is a *README.md* file with the final result of each project

 **<u>Projects:</u>**